james-millner/jamesmillner.dev/content/posts/3-WSLIntro/index.md

 * I miss for instance from macOS was being able to perform commands such as `atom .` to open all files in a simple text editor.
   * It looks like its possible, but I haven't quite figured it out yet.
 Currently its abit manual process of opening atom, navigating to the path and opening that space.
 I do miss `atom .`
+  * If you have any tips for this, please get in touch!
 * Try and get a solid setup of my dotfiles.
 I've seen quite a few developers commit their dotfile setups, so I'd like to try to do something similar.
   * This would definitely help with writing up a how-to on WSL in future, as I could trash my current setup and write up a setup guide.
   * But also for any future development machines in general.